Commit451/guidelines/android.md

 Sometimes it makes sense to use a single line for if statements.
 For example:

-    if (user == null) return false;
+    if (user == null)  { return false; }

-However, it only works for simple operations.
-Something like this would be better suited with braces:

-    if (user == null) throw new IllegalArgumentExeption("Oops, user object is required.");
+Braces should always be used, reguardless of if it is a single line or not, so that if a developer needs to add additional lines, subtle bugs are not included.

 #### 2.2.9.3 Nested if-conditions